grafana-toolbox/grafanimate/README.rst

     Options:
       --grafana-url=<url>           Base URL to Grafana, [default: http://localhost:3000].
+                                    If your Grafana instance is protected, please specify credentials within the URL, e.g. https://user:pass@www.example.org/grafana.
       --scenario=<scenario>         Which scenario to run.
-Scenarios are defined as methods.
+Scenarios are defined as methods within the `scenarios.py` file.
       --dashboard-uid=<uid>         Grafana dashboard uid.

     Optional:
+      --exposure-time=<seconds>     How long to wait for each frame to complete rendering. [default: 0.5] --use-panel-events            Whether to enable using Grafana's panel events. [default: false]
+                                    Caveat: Used to work properly with Angular-based panels like `graph`.
+                                            Stopped working with React-based panels like `timeseries`.

       --panel-id=<id>               Render single panel only by navigating to "panelId=<id>&fullscreen".
       --dashboard-view=<mode>       Use Grafana's "d-solo" view for rendering single panels without header.